 source material, just as you would your own creations.
 To do so, you must know the material thoroughly, as you would if you made the adventure yourself.
 Then you should change a few elements to mark it as your own territory.
 Change a shopkeeper to suit one of your favorite funny voices, add a few extra rooms to a dungeon, or alter the description of a cave entrance to suit your local terrain.
 Next, go through the material, highlighting the bits that the players are likely to interact with in the near future.
 Find ways to punch it up with your players' favorite hooks.
-More on this subject can be found in Chapter 2.
+More on this subject can challenges to test her special skills be found in Chapter 2.